prehensile/generative-examples/README.md

+# Generative text
 This repository contains example source files and notes for a (virtual) talk I gave to students at [UAL Creative Computing Institute](https://www.arts.ac.uk/creative-computing-institute) in November 2020.

 ## Notes
-Links and further reading for the talk can be found in [notes.md](notes.md).
+Links and further reading for the talk can be found in [NOTES.md](NOTES.md).

 ## Code samples